BenLauwens/ThinkJulia.jl/docs/src/chap08.md

 isreverse("pots", "stop")
 ```

 This time a `BoundsError` has been thrown.
-The value of `i` is 5, which is out a range for the string `"stop"`.
+The value of `i` is 5, which is out a range for the string `"pots"`.

 Run the program on paper, changing the values of `i` and `j` during each iteration.
 Find and fix the second error in this function.